The SNO+ Experiment: Introduction

 \section{Introduction}

 \pagenumbering{arabic} The Sudbury Neutrino Observatory (SNO) experiment~\cite{snonim} took data from 1999 to 2006, before returning its target heavy water ($^2$H$_2$O or D$_2$O) to the supplier.\footnote{Atomic Energy of Canada Limited (AECL). \href{https://www.aecl.ca/}{https://www.aecl.ca}} Using much of the original SNO hardware, the SNO+ experiment will operate in three phases distinguished by target medium, each with a diverse and complementary physics program.
 In the first operating phase of the experiment, or ``water phase'', the SNO+ detector was initially filled with light water (H$_2$O) in May 2017.
 For the second operating phase, or ``scintillator phase'', the inner detector volume was replaced with 780\,tonnes of organic liquid scintillator.
-This increased the light yield by a factor of $\sim$50 with respect to water, allowing for the study fundamental physics processes at lower energies and with greater resolution.
+This increased the light yield by a factor of $\sim$50 with respect to water, allowing for the study of fundamental physics processes at lower energies and with greater resolution.
+The scintillator phase will commence following the imminent completion of final commissioning tasks.
 Finally, for the third operating phase, or ``tellurium phase'', the scintillator will be loaded with 3.9\,tonnes of natural tellurium.
 This corresponds to 1.3\,tonnes of \isotope[130]{Te}, an isotope known to undergo two-neutrino double beta (\dbd{2}) decay.
 In the tellurium phase, the experiment will measure the lifetime of the \dbd{2} decay,\footnote{This lifetime is currently measured to be $\left[8.2 \pm 0.2\,\mathrm{(stat.)} \pm 0.6\,\mathrm{(syst.)} \right]$\ee{20}\,y~\cite{cuore-0}.} and perform a search for neutrinoless double beta (\dbd{0}) decay.

 The deep underground location, high purity of materials used, and large volume make the SNO+ experiment ideally suited for studying several aspects of neutrino physics.
 The following sections give a short overview of the physics goals pursued by the SNO+ collaboration and how these are achieved; a more quantitative discussion can be found in~\cite{snop2015}.